sangkhochil/java/README.md

 * If any class implements comparable inteface then collection of that object can be sorted automatically using Collection.sort() or Arrays.sort().Object will be sort on the basis of compareTo method in that class.

 ## Comparator:
-When you want to sort the list of objects of a class,you can use Comparator interface.
-You don’t need to implement Comparator on the class whose objects need to be sorted.
-You can create a separate class and implement a Comparator interface as below.
+When you want to sort the list of objects of a class,you can use Comparator interface. we don’t need to implement Comparator on the class whose objects need to be sorted. we can create a separate class and implement a Comparator interface as below.
 ```java
 	import java.util.Comparator;